 We stayed downstairs in “Sally’s Room.”
 (She wasn’t much of a smiler, was she?)
 It was spacious, and the bed was massive and sooo comfortable.
 Really amazing sheets too–we kept remarking upon the thread count!
 This room would be extra sweet in the wintertime as there’s a stove in the fireplace area.

-The second night, we stayed not at one of the many hotels in Rockport, but instead in a vacation rental.
+You could also opt to stay not at one of the many hotels in Rockport, but instead in a vacation rental.
+We did this on one visit.
 As fans of AirBnbs and similar properties, this was a good opportunity to check out a different type of Rockport accommodation.
 And it was very nice!

 This was Periwinkle Cottage, located on a small residential street a five-minute walk from downtown Rockport.
 I’ll admit that the Sally Webster location felt a bit closer to the “action,” but were we traveling for a longer period, the Periwinkle Cottage would be the best choice.
 We stayed in Unit #2, which was chic and well-appointed, with a kitchen, bedroom, full bath, and even a laundry room.
 All the amenities, plus the extra space, would make the cottage an ideal lodging for a week’s trip.